 Discover a collection of travel tips for a summer holiday in Scotland with this article which includes information about how to avoid midges, the best ways to tour Scotland, facts about the weather, and advice for packing.

-Ah, Scotland in summer.
-Swathes of purple heather on serene grassy hills.
+Summer in Scotland.
+Swathes of purple heather in serene glens.
 Sun glinting off mirror-faced lochs.
 Golden beaches on secluded islands, and Highland glens bathed in the gentle hues of the evening sun.

 It’s enough to make you skip to the nearest travel agents in a wide-eyed frenzy, travel brochures clutched underarm and credit card held proudly aloft.

 But hang on there!
 Before you prod your pin number into that machine you should know there’s another side to visiting Scotland in summer that you don’t hear so much about…

 Swarms of blood-sucking midges biting every strip of exposed skin.
 Enormous queues of people waiting grumpily in line for attractions that were blissfully empty just a couple of months earlier.
 Congested cities filled with lost and confused tourists causing chaos on the roads and bringing footpaths to a standstill.

 You never hear about that in the adverts, do you?

 I think it’s fair to say there are two sides to Scotland in summer and if you don’t plan ahead what should be one of the best holidays of your life can easily turn into a complete nightmare.
 So what do you do?
 How do you know where to go and where to avoid?

 In this article, I’ll give you lots of tips and advice on the best ways to travel around Scotland, what you can expect from the weather, and how you can avoid those pesky, bitey midges.